puppetlabs/pxp-agent/modules/README.md

 ### Metadata

-The `metadata` of a module is a JSON object that contains a number of JSON schemas for specifying configuration options and actions.
+The `metadata` of a module is a JSON object that contains a number of JSON schemas for specifying its configuration options and actions.
 It contains:

  - **configuration**: (optional) schema that describes the module configuration format;
  - **actions**: an array where each item is an object that describes an action implemented by the module (please, refer to the below schema).